Files

 1. Add Readers and Schema

-Add two MITAB Readers, one for Zones data and one for Parks data, ensure that Single Merged Feature Type is selected for both.
+Add two MITAB Readers, one for Zones data and one for Parks data, and ensure that Single Merged Feature Type is selected for both.

 - Format: MapInfo TAB (MITAB)

-- Dataset: <Tutorial>\Zoning\Zones.tab
+- Dataset: <Path>\Zoning\Zones.tab

-- Workflow Options: Single Merged Feature Type
+- Single Merged Feature Type: enabled

 - Reader Format: MapInfo TAB (MITAB)

-- Reader Dataset: <Tutorial>\Parks\Parks.tab
+- Reader Dataset: <Path>\Parks\Parks.tab

-- Workflow Options: Single Merged Feature Type
+- Single Merged Feature Type: enabled

 - Format: Schema (Any Format)

-- Dataset: <Tutorial>\Zoning\Zones.tab, <Tutorial>\Parks\Parks.tab
+- Dataset: <Path>\Zoning\Zones.tab, <Tutorial>\Parks\Parks.tab

 -

-Parameters: Additional Attributes to Expose:
+Additional Attributes to Expose:

 - attribute{}.fme_data_type